Razan Ghazzawi: Activism and arrests

-Ghazzawi was arrested by Syrian authorities on 30 November 2011 while on their way to attend a conference on press freedom in Jordan.
-The following week, they were brought to court, charged by authorities with trying to incite sectarian strife, spreading false information and weakening national sentiment, a charge often leveled against those who challenge the Syrian government, according to rights activists."
+Ghazzawi was arrested by Syrian authorities on 30 November 2011 while on her way to attend a conference on press freedom in Jordan.
+The following week, she was brought to court, charged by authorities with trying to incite sectarian strife, spreading false information and weakening national sentiment, a charge often leveled against those who challenge the Syrian government, according to rights activists."

-Ghazzaw's arrest sparked an online outcry and an international campaign called for their immediate release.
-There was a Facebook campaign for their release and Amnesty International has declared them a prisoner of conscience.
-Before their arrest, they declared in their blog, "Do you understand, that I was scared to protest, but now I am no longer scared?" they had also written: "If anything happens to me, know that the regime does not fear the prisoners but those who do not forget them."
+Ghazzaw's arrest sparked an online outcry and an international campaign called for her immediate release.
+There was a Facebook campaign for her release and Amnesty International declared her a prisoner of conscience.
+Before her arrest, she declared in her blog, "Do you understand, that I was scared to protest, but now I am no longer scared?" they had also written: "If anything happens to me, know that the regime does not fear the prisoners but those who do not forget them."

-On 19 December 2011, they were reported to have been freed, and their employer, the Syrian Centre for Media and Freedom of Expression, confirmed this.
+On 19 December 2011, she was reported to have been freed, and their employer, the Syrian Centre for Media and Freedom of Expression, confirmed this.
 However, they still faces the charges, which carry a maximum sentence of fifteen years imprisonment.
 Ghazzawi is one of few Syrian-Palestinian bloggers in Syria who write under their real names, even after their arrest.

 Ghazzawi was again arrested on 16 February 2012, during a raid on the offices of the Syrian Center for Freedom of Expression in Damascus, due to their activist works.
-Ghazzawi was arrested along with thirteen of their colleagues, including the Head of the Center, Mazen Darwish, and his wife Yara Bader. they were freed again on 18 February 2012, but they were not allowed to leave the country.
-Ghazzawi were ordered to report to the police on a daily basis in order to pursue their interrogation.
+Ghazzawi was arrested along with thirteen of her colleagues, including the Head of the Center, Mazen Darwish, and his wife Yara Bader. she was freed again on 18 February 2012, but she was not allowed to leave the country.
+Ghazzawi was ordered to report to the police on a daily basis in order to pursue her interrogation.

 Awards and recognition

-Razan Gazzawi was honored with the 2012's Human Rights Defenders at Risk award by the Dublin-based Front Line Defenders foundation on 8 June 2012.
+Razan Ghazzawi was honored with the 2012's Human Rights Defenders at Risk award by the Dublin-based Front Line Defenders foundation on 8 June 2012.
 Since they could not travel to Dublin due to carceral and court restrictions following their imprisonment, their colleague Dlshad Othman, who fled Syria in December 2011 accepted the award on their behalf. they were recognized as one of the BBC's 100 women of 2013, when they used to identify as a woman.

+Ghazzawi was called "iconic blogger and leading activist" by The Telegraph.
+Jillian York (who has been called "one of the leading scholars on Internet control and censorship") wrote that Ghazzawi was "one of [their] heroes."